David Arnot (minister): Life

-He was born in Blacketyside farmhouse on the south Fife coast (east of Leven) on 20 March 1803 the son of William Arnot, farmer, and his wife Janet Kellock.
+He was born in Blacketyside farmhouse on the south Fife coast (east of Leven) on 20 March 1803 the son of Janet Kellock and her husband William Arnot, a farmer.
 He was educated at nearby Largo Parish School.
-He then studied at Edinburgh University and studied Divinity at St Mary's College, St Andrews.
+He then studied at the University of Edinburgh and studied Divinity at St Mary's College, St Andrews.
 He was licensed to preach as a minister of the Church of Scotland by the Presbytery of St Andrews in 1828.

 His first position was as assistant in the small parish of Ceres in Fife.
 In 1836 he moved to St Paul's Church in Dundee first as assistant and then as minister.
 Following the Disruption of 1843 he stayed in the established church and replaced Robert Gordon as minister of St Giles Cathedral.
-St Andrews University awarded him an honorary Doctor of Divinity (DD) later that year.
+The University of St Andrews awarded him an honorary Doctor of Divinity (DD) later that year.
 At this stage he lived at 7 Forth Street in the New Town.

 In 1845 he was one of the compilers of the Statistical Account of Scotland.

 He spent his final years in a flat at 6 Archibald Place near the Edinburgh Royal Infirmary.

 He died in Edinburgh on 15 May 1877 and is buried in the Grange Cemetery in the south of the city.
 The grave lies in the south-east section adjacent to the eastmost path.
 His position at St Giles was filled by Rev James Cameron Lees.